AikePetunia/aboutMe/README.md

 # Aike
-te lo juro que no se que agregarle no es un curriculum wtf. it's not a curriculum wtf.
+it's not a curriculum.
+discover me, darling.